 Volcanoes around the world carry one of three classifications: active, dormant, or extinct.

 - Active volcanoes – have a recent history of eruption(s) and it will probably happen again.

 - Dormant volcanoes – don’t have a recent history, but it’s possible they could erupt again.

 - Extinct volcanoes – thought to be finished erupting already.

 Around 30 to 50 million years ago, the southwestern part of the state experienced what some consider to be the largest volcanic phenomenon on the planet.
 A massive swath of land measuring 22 miles wide and 66 miles long now called the San Juan volcanic field was the site of a series of massive explosions.

-Those familiar Steamboat Springs might know that Hahns Peak is an extinct volcano.
+Those familiar with Steamboat Springs might know that Hahns Peak is an extinct volcano.
 One look at it surely seems so.
-Visitors can access camping and water sports at three nearby parks: Hahns Peak Lake, Steamboat Lake and Pearl Lake.
+Visitors can access camping and water sports at three nearby parks: Hahns Peak Lake, Steamboat Lake, and Pearl Lake.